U.S. Army airships: World War I

-The US Army operated French observation balloons during World War I, but did not operate another airship until after the war ended.
-During World War I the Joint Airship Board assigned the US Navy the role of acquiring and developing rigid airships.
+The U.S. Army operated French observation balloons during World War I, but did not operate another airship until after the war ended.
+During World War I the Joint Airship Board assigned the U.S. Navy the role of acquiring and developing rigid airships.
 This did not dissuade the Army from pursuing its own course.
 Colonel William Hensley flew as an observer on the return voyage of the British R34 airship from Long Island, New York to the UK in the summer of 1919.
 Hensley was then sent on a confidential mission to contact the Zeppelin Company to attempt to purchase the remaining undelivered wartime Zeppelin, the L 72.
 The scheme probably originated with General "Billy" Mitchell.
 Hensley visited the Zeppelin plant, inspected L 72 and flew on the Bodensee, a small passenger Zeppelin.
 The Inter-Allied Commission of Control ordered that L 72 should be turned over to France.
-In November 1919 the US Army contracted with the Zeppelin corporation for construction of the LZ 125, which was to be larger than the R38 class airship which the USN had contracted to purchase from Britain as the ZR-2.
+In November 1919 the U.S. Army contracted with the Zeppelin corporation for construction of the LZ 125, which was to be larger than the R38 class airship which the USN had contracted to purchase from Britain as the ZR-2.
 This attempt to avoid the conditions set by the Joint Airship Board would have encountered legal problems as the US Senate refused to ratify the Allied Peace Treaty with Germany until October 1921.
 Complaints by the Secretary of the Navy resulted in the Secretary of War ordering the German contract terminated in December 1919.